 Median Nerve Paralysis

 Proximal or high median nerve injury results in loss of opposition, as well as thumb IP joint and index finger DIP joint flexion.
 For thumb flexion, the brachioradialis can be transferred to the flexor pollicis longus (FPL).
 This transfer weakens with elbow flexion and requires brachioradialis mobilization to increase the excursion.

-If the long finger flexor digitorum profundus (FDP) is innervated by the ulnar nerve, then the long finger FDP can be transferred side-to-side to the index finger FDP.
-If the long finger FDP is innervated by the median nerve, use the ring finger FDP side-to-side transfer to the long and index fingers' FDP.
-If significant radial-sided strength is needed, the ECRL can be transferred to the index finger FDP.
+If the long-finger FDP is innervated by the ulnar nerve, then the long-finger FDP can be transferred side-to-side to the index-finger FDP.
+If the long-finger FDP is innervated by the median nerve, use the ring-finger FDP side-to-side transfer to the long and index fingers' FDP.
+If significant radial-side strength is needed, the ECRL can be transferred to the index-finger FDP.

 Thumb opposition is a combination of trapeziometacarpal and MCP joint abduction, flexion, and pronation (see the image below).
 Position takes precedence over force for intact opposition.
 Proper positioning includes having the nail plates of the thumb and long finger in the same plane.

 Distal median nerve injuries involve loss of opposition because of paralysis of the abductor pollicis brevis (APB), opponens pollicis, and superficial head of the flexor pollicis brevis (FPB).
 The APB appears to be the most important muscle in opposition.
 If a first web space contracture is present preoperatively, this condition must be corrected before performing the tendon transfer (see the image below).